aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/worksheets/worksheet-views/_index.md

 ![todo:image_alt_text](worksheet-views_2.png)

-{{< gist "aspose-com-gists" "439a68a5e4305388c50ca306ef238de5" "Examples-src-main-java-com-aspose-cells-examples-worksheets-PageBreakPreview-PageBreakPreview.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-worksheets-PageBreakPreview-PageBreakPreview.java" >}}
 ## **Zoom Factor**
 Microsoft Excel provides a feature that lets users set a worksheet's zoom or scaling factor.
 This feature helps users to see the worksheet contents in smaller or larger views.
 Users can set the zoom factor to any value.